kabisa/machine_learning_exercise-elixir/README.md

 * Clone the repository with `git clone https://github.com/kabisa/machine_learning_exercise-elixir.git`

-* Configure your Twitter tokens in `config/config.exs`.
+* Configure your database and Twitter tokens in `config/config.exs`.
 If you do not have credentials yet, create your application on [https://apps.twitter.com/](https://apps.twitter.com) and immediately generate an access token as well.

 ## Obtaining a Training Set